Resources: Handouts, classroom bin/s (full!), rubber gloves and computers/tablets for research.

 Using information, results and data to present findings, including oral and written explanations.

-Ask the children to answer 2 questions related to the previous lesson: What is the difference between climate and weather?
-How could trees help to prevent climate change?
+Using the starter slides, recap the difference between climate and weather, and how trees can help prevent climate change.
 Discuss and address any misconceptions.

-Use the presentation slides to explore what recycling is and how items that are not recycled are sent to landfill.
-Carefully look through the classroom bin to see what has been thrown away (you might want to wear rubber gloves!).
-Sort the items in the classroom bin by what can be recycled and what can’t.
-Children will then look at the advantages and disadvantages of landfill.
+Use the presentation slides to explore what recycling is and how items that are not recycled are sent to a landfill.
+Carefully look through the classroom bin to see what has been thrown away (you may want to wear rubber gloves).
+If there is already a recycling bin in the classroom, check to see if the rubbish that has been thrown away has been put in the correct bin.
+Sort the items in the classroom bin/s by what can be recycled and what can’t.
+Children will then look at the advantages and disadvantages of landfills.

 Discuss some ways that the children can limit the amount of rubbish sent to landfill, such as avoiding single-use plastics like bottles and drinking straws, using a reusable bottle, using reusable food bags and buying more food in bulk and less with individual wrappers.